KyuPlay-App/KyuPlaySetup-App/README.md

 # KyuPlay — Setup & System Requirements

-KyuPlay is a desktop venue-management application built for managing courts, players, Open Play sessions, matchmaking, tournaments, schedules, statistics, Live View, and venue records from one place.

-KyuPlay is available for Windows and Apple Silicon Macs.

-Windows
-System Requirements
-Operating System: Windows 10 or Windows 11, 64-bit
-Recommended RAM: 8 GB or more
-Recommended Display: 1366×768 or higher
-Storage: Keep at least 500 MB of free space for KyuPlay, application data, backups, and exports Microsoft Edge WebView2 Runtime: Required
-Internet connection recommended for downloading, updates, and any online services used by KyuPlay

-KyuPlay uses Microsoft Edge WebView2 to render its desktop interface.
-WebView2 is normally already installed on modern Windows 10 and Windows 11 systems.
-Tauri's Windows installer can also install WebView2 when it is missing, depending on how the installer is packaged.

-Installing on Windows
-Download the official KyuPlay Windows installer.
-Open the installer.
-Allow Windows to complete the installation.
-If WebView2 is required, allow its installation to finish.
-Launch KyuPlay from the Start menu or desktop shortcut.
-You do NOT need to install

-Normal KyuPlay users do not need:

-Node.js
-npm
-Rust
-Cargo
-Tauri CLI
-Visual Studio
-Microsoft C++ Build Tools

-Those tools are only needed by developers who build KyuPlay from source.
-Microsoft C++ Build Tools, for example, are a Tauri development requirement, not something ordinary users need after KyuPlay has been packaged.

-macOS
-Important — Apple Silicon Only

-KyuPlay for macOS only supports Apple Silicon / M-series Macs.

-Supported processor family:

-Apple M1 or newer Apple Silicon

-Intel-based Macs are not supported by the KyuPlay macOS release.

-You can check your Mac by opening:

-Apple menu → About This Mac

-Under Chip, it should show an Apple M-series processor.

-System Requirements
-Processor: Apple Silicon / M-series only
-Operating System: macOS 12 Monterey or newer recommended for KyuPlay Recommended RAM: 8 GB or more
-Recommended Display: 1280×800 or higher
-Storage: Keep at least 500 MB of free space for KyuPlay, venue data, backups, and exports Internet connection recommended for downloading, updates, and any online services used by KyuPlay

-Tauri supports Apple Silicon-specific builds, and its documentation provides macOS 12.0 as the minimum system version configuration for Apple Silicon-only distribution.

-Installing on macOS
-Download the official KyuPlay for macOS package.
-Open the downloaded .dmg or installer package.
-Move KyuPlay to Applications if instructed.
-Open Applications → KyuPlay.
-Complete any macOS security confirmation shown during the first launch.

-Official macOS applications distributed outside the App Store are normally code-signed and notarized for distribution.

-You do NOT need to install

-Normal Mac users do not need:

-Xcode
-Xcode Command Line Tools
-Node.js
-npm
-Rust
-Cargo
-Tauri CLI

-Those are development tools used to build KyuPlay, not runtime requirements for the finished app.

-Recommended Setup
+KyuPlay is a desktop venue-management application for managing **courts, players, Open Play sessions, matchmaking, tournaments, schedules, statistics, Live View, and venue records** in one place.

+KyuPlay is available for:

+- **Windows**
+- **macOS on Apple Silicon / M-series Macs only**

+---

+# Windows

+## System Requirements

+- **Operating System:** Windows 10 or Windows 11, 64-bit
+- **Recommended RAM:** 8 GB or more
+- **Recommended Display:** 1366×768 or higher
+- **Recommended Free Storage:** At least 500 MB
+- **Required Runtime:** Microsoft Edge WebView2 Runtime
+- **Internet Connection:** Recommended for downloads, updates, licensing, and online services used by KyuPlay

+KyuPlay uses **Microsoft Edge WebView2** to display its desktop interface.
+On most modern Windows 10 and Windows 11 computers, WebView2 is already installed.

+## Windows Installation

+1. Download the official **KyuPlay Windows installer**.
+2. Open the installer.
+3. Follow the installation instructions.
+4. If WebView2 is required, allow it to install.
+5. Launch **KyuPlay** from the Start menu or desktop shortcut.

+## You Do Not Need to Install

+Normal KyuPlay users do **not** need:

+- Node.js
+- npm
+- Rust
+- Cargo
+- Tauri CLI
+- Visual Studio
+- Microsoft C++ Build Tools

+These are only needed by developers who build KyuPlay from source.

+---

+# macOS

+## Important — Apple Silicon Only

+**KyuPlay for macOS only supports Apple Silicon / M-series Macs.**

+Supported examples include:

+- Apple M1
+- Apple M2
+- Apple M3
+- Apple M4
+- Newer Apple Silicon Macs

+**Intel-based Macs are not supported.**

+To check your Mac:

+**Apple menu → About This Mac → Chip**

+Your Mac should show an **Apple M-series processor**.

+## macOS System Requirements

+- **Processor:** Apple Silicon / M-series only
+- **Operating System:** macOS 12 Monterey or newer recommended
+- **Recommended RAM:** 8 GB or more
+- **Recommended Display:** 1280×800 or higher
+- **Recommended Free Storage:** At least 500 MB
+- **Internet Connection:** Recommended for downloads, updates, licensing, and online services used by KyuPlay

+## macOS Installation

+1. Download the official **KyuPlay macOS package**.
+2. Open the downloaded `.dmg` or installer.
+3. Move KyuPlay to **Applications** if instructed.
+4. Open **Applications → KyuPlay**.
+5. Complete any macOS security confirmation shown during first launch.

+## You Do Not Need to Install

+Normal Mac users do **not** need:

+- Xcode
+- Xcode Command Line Tools
+- Node.js
+- npm
+- Rust
+- Cargo
+- Tauri CLI

+These are development tools only.

+---

+# Recommended Setup

 For the smoothest KyuPlay experience:

-Keep Windows or macOS updated.
-Use 8 GB RAM or more where possible.
-Keep sufficient free disk space for venue records, backups, and Excel exports.
-On Windows, keep Microsoft Edge WebView2 updated.
-Avoid manually modifying KyuPlay's application-data files.
-Create regular KyuPlay backups, especially before replacing or transferring venue data.
-Keep important .kyuplay backups in a separate safe location.
-Use the built-in Excel statistics export when you need reporting data outside KyuPlay.

-For venue use, a larger display such as 1920×1080 is recommended, especially when managing several courts or using KyuPlay's Live View.

-Platform Compatibility
-	Windows	macOS
-KyuPlay supported	✅	✅
-Architecture	64-bit Windows	Apple Silicon only
-Intel Mac	—	❌ Not supported
-M-series Mac	—	✅ Supported
-WebView runtime	Microsoft Edge WebView2	Built into macOS Node.js required	❌	❌
-Rust required	❌	❌
-Tauri required separately	❌	❌
-Development tools required	❌	❌
-Need Help?

-If KyuPlay does not start:

-Windows: make sure Microsoft Edge WebView2 Runtime is installed and Windows is up to date.

-Mac: confirm that the computer uses an Apple M-series chip and is running a supported version of macOS.

-For other installation, licensing, or KyuPlay issues, contact KyuPlay support with your operating-system version and a short description of what happened.
+- Keep **Windows or macOS updated**.
+- Use **8 GB RAM or more** when possible.
+- Keep enough free storage for venue records, backups, and Excel exports.
+- On Windows, keep **Microsoft Edge WebView2** updated.
+- Avoid manually editing KyuPlay application-data files.
+- Create regular KyuPlay backups.
+- Keep important `.kyuplay` backup files in a separate safe location.
+- Use KyuPlay's built-in Excel statistics export for reporting.
+- For venue use, a **1920×1080 display** is recommended, especially when managing multiple courts or using **Live View**.

+---

+# Platform Compatibility

+## Windows

+- **Supported:** Yes
+- **Architecture:** 64-bit Windows
+- **Web Runtime:** Microsoft Edge WebView2
+- **Node.js Required:** No
+- **Rust Required:** No
+- **Tauri Required Separately:** No
+- **Development Tools Required:** No

+## macOS

+- **Supported:** Yes
+- **Architecture:** Apple Silicon / M-series only
+- **Intel Mac Support:** No
+- **M-series Mac Support:** Yes
+- **Web Runtime:** Built into macOS
+- **Node.js Required:** No
+- **Rust Required:** No
+- **Tauri Required Separately:** No
+- **Development Tools Required:** No

+---

+# Troubleshooting

+## If KyuPlay Does Not Start on Windows

+- Make sure Windows is up to date.
+- Make sure **Microsoft Edge WebView2 Runtime** is installed.
+- Restart the computer and try opening KyuPlay again.

+## If KyuPlay Does Not Start on macOS

+- Confirm that the Mac uses an **Apple M-series processor**.
+- Confirm that macOS is up to date.
+- Check any macOS security prompts shown during first launch.

+---

+# Need Help?

+For installation, licensing, or KyuPlay-related issues, contact **KyuPlay Support** and include:

+- your operating system,
+- your Windows or macOS version,
+- your device model if relevant,
+- and a short description of the issue.